influxdata/docs-v2/content/influxdb/v2.0/reference/contributing/_index.md

   influxdb_2_0_ref:
     name: Contribute to InfluxDB
     weight: 1
-    parent: Contributing
 ---

-To contribute to the InfluxDB OSS project, we recommend the following:
+To contribute to the InfluxDB OSS project, complete the following steps:

 1. [Sign the InfluxData Contributor License Agreement (CLA)](#sign-influxdata-contributor-license-agreement-cla).
 2. [Review contribution guidelines](#review-contribution-guidelines).